x8g/coochie/README.md

 ***how about you pip install sum coochie***

 # coochie
-simple python package labeled "coochie" lol it has no features yet it was mainly for a joke but yea?
+small py package called "coochie" lol it has no features yet it was mainly for a joke but yea?

 # pypi